-Leandros snorted at that.
-He looked off down the street and shook his head.
+Leandros snorted at that and shook his head.
 “If only I were.
-The mission itself is easy, but…may I tell you a secret, Mr. Ranulf?
+The mission itself is easy, but may I tell you a secret, Mr. Ranulf?
 I’ve never led anyone before.
 Certainly not a group like this.
-I kept worrying I’d say something wrong, in that meeting, and everyone would know I was only pretending.
+I keep worrying I’ll say something wrong and everyone will know I’m only pretending.
 I only agreed to do this because — well, I suppose that doesn’t matter.
 I’m glad I seem self-assured; I hope you won’t think less of me now that you know the truth.”

-“On the contrary,” Gareth said, “I think more highly of you, now — and I’m certainly more comfortable knowing I’m not the only one who doesn’t know what they’re doing.”
+“On the contrary,” Gareth said, “I think more highly of you — and I’m certainly more comfortable knowing I’m not the only one who doesn’t know what they’re doing.”

 “No,” Leandros agreed with a small smile, “You’re definitely not, at that.”

 Gareth cleared his throat and put out his cigarette.
-“It was a pleasure to meet you, Captain, but I suppose I’d best be getting home before my wife misses me.”
+“Well, it was a pleasure meeting you, Captain, but I suppose I’d best be getting home before my wife misses me.”